Red-legged cormorant: Breeding

 The red-legged cormorant is a non-colonial seabird, instead living in pairs or small groups.
 Courtship typically occurs in January and February.
 The males can engage in elaborate mating displays, which include darting and throwback postures.
 During darting, males chirp quietly while moving the head back and forth exposing the interior of the mouth.
 When the female advances, the male displays a throwback posture; outstretching the neck and pointing the bill towards the tail.
 The female may respond to the male's display by hopping and throat clicking.
 When the female selects a male, periods of allopreening ensue, followed by copulation.
 Red-legged cormorant pairs are observed to be monogamous for at least one season.

 Nests are constructed on steep cliffs and are usually isolated from other birds, but can form small colonies on rare occasions.
 They are composed of feathers, guano, seaweed, the cases of tube-dwelling worms and even garbage.
 They have been observed diving 8 to 10 meters collecting billfulls of various nesting materials.
 Egg laying takes place between October and January, with clutch sizes averaging three eggs.
 After hatching, the nestlings initially have no feathers, but are quickly covered in brownish down.
 As with all cormorants, nestlings are altricial, incubation period averages 30 days and the chick-rearing period is 60–70 days.

 Feeding

 Red-legged cormorants are generally solitary foragers, but hunting in pairs or small flocks may occur.
 Most red-legged cormorants forage no further than 3 km away from their nest.
 They hunt in inshore waters, including estuaries, and in shallow offshore waters.
 They never enter exclusively fresh water.
 Many red-legged cormorants forage at low tide, presumably to minimize their travel time to and from the surface and to maximize time searching for food.
 They can dive 8–10 m below the surface in pursuit of prey.
-Their diet mainly consists of fish, specifically including eels and anchovies, and planktonic crustaceans.
+Their diet mainly consists of fish, specifically including eels, sprat, and anchovies, as well as planktonic crustaceans and squid.